developersCradle/office-furniture-selling-application/README.md

 - **PostgreSQL Driver SQL** for **PostgreSQL** database.
 - **Spring Data JPA SQL** for PostgreSQL JDBC driver and data access layer.
 - **Spring Boot DevTools** for fast development tools.
+- **Lombok** for simplifies Java code by generating boilerplate.
+- **Spring Boot Thymeleaf** for template engine for building server-side HTML-based views.
+- **Spring Cloud OpenFeign** for declarative REST client support using Feign for HTTP communication.

 # How to run!